• Skip to primary navigation

 Reasons to Love this Cake

-• Soft & Fluffy- This cake is super soft and delicious.
+• Soft & Fluffy- This berry cake is super soft and delicious.

-• Fresh Berries- 6 cups of fresh berries go into this cake.
+• Fresh Berries- 6 cups of juicy fresh berries go into this cake!

 Ingredient Notes

-• Vegetable Oil- Adds moisture into this cake; there is no butter or vegan baking stick.
+• Vegetable Oil- This cake with oil recipe adds moisture into this cake; there is no butter or vegan baking stick in the batter.

 See my recipe card below for a complete list of the ingredients with measurements.